-All u3a members are responsible for respecting the rights of others and should only use the work of others if it is legally permissible.
-If you wish to use the work of others, you may need to seek permission from the person who owns the copyright.
-Advice should be sought from the Groups' Coordinator, the region, networks or National Office.
+All U3A members are responsible for respecting the rights of others and should only use the work of others if it is legally permissible.
+If you wish to use the work of others, advice should be sought from the Groups' Coordinator, the region, networks or National Office.
 Any breach of copyright will not be covered by the insurance provided by the Third Age Trust.